 - make learning enjoyable and engaging

-- reward pupils appropriately and use the sanctions policy where necessary
+- reward students appropriately and use the sanctions policy where necessary

-- allow pupils to make real progress in their learning
+- allow students to make real progress in their learning

 - use plenaries (both interim and at the end of the lesson) to check progress and help pupils to understand how well they have done and how to improve

-- allow pupils to develop and practise higher order thinking skills such as creativity, analysis, problem solving, decision making and application
+- allow students to develop and practise higher order thinking skills such as creativity, analysis, problem solving, decision making and application

 - use a variety of learning styles and strategies that are differentiated for varying needs by task, resources, outcomes and/or method.